Code-Institute-Submissions/CobraKai/README.md

     * Classes page has a timetable with days/times/type of class.
 4. To have an address and contact number
     * Home page contains contact information including map with address.

+    I am happy that I have met all the wants and needs of different users who will avail of my webpage.
+I have also met my own goals as a developer.